aspose-email-cloud/aspose-email-cloud-dotnet/README.md

             FolderPath = outFolder
         }
     }));
-// Get file name from recognition result var contactFile = result.Value.First(); //result.Value can contain multiple files, if we sent multicard images or multiple images
+// Get file name from a recognition result var contactFile = result.Value.First(); //result.Value can contain multiple files, if we sent multicard images or multiple images

-// You can download VCard file, produced by recognition method ... using (var contactFileStream = await emailApi.DownloadFileAsync(new DownloadFileRequest(
+// You can download the VCard file, which produced by the recognition method ... using (var contactFileStream = await emailApi.DownloadFileAsync(new DownloadFileRequest(
     $"{contactFile.FolderPath}/{contactFile.FileName}", contactFile.Storage)))
-//... and save it to a "contact.vcf" file using (var fileStream = File.Create("path/to/contact.vcf"))
+//... and save it to the "contact.vcf" file using (var fileStream = File.Create("path/to/contact.vcf"))
 {
     contactFileStream.CopyTo(fileStream);
 }

-// Or get VCard object properties list using Contact API var contactProperties = await emailApi.GetContactPropertiesAsync(new GetContactPropertiesRequest(
+// Also, you can get VCard object properties’ list using Contact API var contactProperties = await emailApi.GetContactPropertiesAsync(new GetContactPropertiesRequest(
     "vcard", contactFile.FileName, contactFile.FolderPath, contactFile.Storage));
-//All VCard properties available as a list.
-Complex properties represented as hierarchical structures.
+//All VCard’s properties are available as a list.
+Complex properties are represented as hierarchical structures.
-//Let's print all primitive property values: var primitiveProperties = contactProperties.InternalProperties
+//Let's print all primitive properties’ values: var primitiveProperties = contactProperties.InternalProperties
     .Where(property => property is PrimitiveObject)
     .Select(property => property as PrimitiveObject)